 I love the changing colours of the seasons as summer starts to fade and autumn starts.
-We have a lot of autumn crafts and I’ve shared quite a few scarecrow crafts for kids too, my favourite is our paper bag puppets for The Scarecrows Wedding which is a great book if you haven’t read it yet!
+We have a lot of autumn crafts and I’ve shared quite a few scarecrow crafts for kids too, I love our paper bag puppets for The Scarecrows Wedding which is a great book if you haven’t read it yet.

-We’ve also got a lot of fun harvest crafts for kids you could check out too.
+We’ve also got a lot of fun harvest crafts for kids you could check out as well as a scarecrow template which is perfect for some easy scarecrow crafts – we’ve shared some ideas for ways that you can use it too.

 If you like this scarecrow craft make sure that you bookmark this page or pin an image so you don’t forget about it.